Skip to main content

 Remote Interaction

 Interact with shops from any arbitrary distance, be it within the same world, or even across worlds!
 The requests to sell and buy items will be relayed to the shop and handled natively, thereby ensuring proper transactional consistency.
+On top of said convenience, the user now also receives proper information about the limiting-factor of the maximum number of units to be bought/sold - no more guesswork!

 display remote interact